Last Updated on December 27, 2020

 I was excited to get to the end of the tour, since I hoped to find a salt nativity for my collection of world nativity sets.
 I was not disappointed and could have bought at least a dozen!
 There is a large souvenir area at the end of the tour, as well as in the outdoor plaza.

 I fell in love with the Washington National Cathedral’s exhibit of world nativities – and started collecting them in my travels!
 See photos of my collection and get links to my shoppable Etsy lists of world nativities.

 To further increase tourism, the cathedral has been expanded into a Salt Park, with a museum of mining and mineralogy.
 Sadly, I didn’t have time to visit the climbing wall.
 Or the “Brine Museum,” to learn about the process of extracting salt from halite.
 But perhaps you will!

 There are cafes and restaurants, and most tickets include a 3D movie at the end of the salt cathedral tour.

 City of Zipaquira

 Zipaquira has a central square, with old buildings and a (regular/non-salt) cathedral in the Spanish colonial style.
 In the nearby Abra Valley were found some of the most ancient human remains in South America, dating to around 12,500 years old.

 Zipaquira Cathedral is an active church with services every Sunday.
 However, it isn’t a formally recognized cathedral, since it isn’t the seat of a Roman Catholic bishop.
 It can get crowded on Sundays and especially during holy days like Semana Santa because of services; check with tour operators or the Salt Cathedral website for more information on hours.

 Colombians are proud of this site, and have named it the First Wonder of Colombia.
 But more than that, it’s significant as a historical site of the most advanced original civilizations in the Americas.
-An estimated 600,000 tourist visit Zipaquira annually.
+An estimated 600,000 tourists visit Zipaquira annually.